 Internal lubrication is achieved by steam oil that is mixed with the steam in the displacement lubricator, housed in the left-hand side of the cab.
-Remove the knurled cap from the top and slacken the drain screw two or three turns at the bottom but do not remove it.
+Remove the roof to gain access.
+Unscrew the knurled cap from the top of the lubricator.
+The lubricator drain screw is located under the cab floor.
+Slacken the drain screw two or three turns at the bottom but do not remove it.
 Any water in the lubricator will run out through the drain screw.
-Tighten the drain screw and refill with the steam oil supplied, then replace the cap.
-Take time filling the lubricator, especially when cold, as the oil takes time to run down and may trap an air bubble.
+Tighten the drain screw and refill with the steam oil supplied, then replace lubricator cap.
+Take time filling the lubricator, especially when cold, as the oil can take a while to run down into the lubricator and may trap an air bubble.
 Both cap and drain screw are fitted with '0' rings and need only be closed finger tight.